Familial adenomatous polyposis (FAP)

 If you do not inherit an abnormal gene, you do not need any special screening.
 This is because your risk of getting cancer is the same as the rest of the population.
 But you should continue to be aware of any changes in your bowels.
 Tell your doctor if you have any new symptoms like bleeding from the back passage, weight loss or a change in bowel habit.

-It is best not to smoke and only drink alcohol in moderation.
+It is best not to smoke and follow the low-risk alcohol guidelines.
 You should also have a healthy diet, which is low in fat and sugars but high in fruit and vegetables.
 You should keep a healthy weight and take regular exercise to reduce your risk of getting cancer.

 For more information